-A: When you or a loved one first enrolls in Medicare, the Welcome to Medicare visit is an optional one-time appointment.
-It serves as a reference point, or baseline, for planning their personalized medical care going forward.
+A: When you or a loved one first enrolls in Medicare, the Welcome to Medicare visit is an optional, one-time appointment.
+It serves as a reference point or baseline for planning personalized medical care going forward.

 Q: Is there a difference between the Welcome Visit and the Annual Wellness Visits?

 A: The two services are similar but separate.
 The Welcome Visit is used to set a baseline for future, personalized care.
-The Annual Wellness Visits are yearly appointments that build on that baseline; these are times where your loved one can update their prevention plan based on their current health.
-If a patient does not schedule a “Welcome to Medicare” visit within 12 months, they are eligible for an Annual Wellness Visit.
+The Annual Wellness Visits are yearly appointments that build on that baseline; these are times where you/your loved one can update the prevention plan based on current health needs.
+If a patient does not schedule a “Welcome to Medicare” visit within 12 months of enrolling in Medicare, they are eligible for an Annual Wellness Visit.

 Q: What happens during the appointment?

-A: The doctor reviews health history and current health by measuring blood pressure, height and weight, testing vision and cognitive function, assessing depression risk and level of safety and evaluating medications.
+A: The doctor reviews health history and current health by measuring blood pressure, height and weight, testing vision and cognitive function, assessing depression risk, level of safety and evaluating medications.

 Q: Can loved ones accompany patients at the visit?

-A: Patients can choose to have a loved one come along to their visit to help make sure they remember to ask the right questions.
+A: Patients can choose to have a loved one come along to their in-person visit to help make sure they remember to ask all the right questions.

 Q: How can I prepare for the visit?

 A: Think about your health priorities and concerns.
 Are you interested in better managing your chronic disease?
 Maybe you want to ensure you can continue your hobbies well into the future.
-Be prepared to talk about any declines you’re feeling in your vision, memory or hearing.
+And, be prepared to talk about any declines you’re feeling in your vision, memory or hearing.